 In eight to 12 weeks your guest status ends and you either join us or not.

 Effective governance is not something caring citizens can simply delegate to elected representatives.
 Caring citizens have a significant role in framing the debate into which we want our representatives to enter.
-Joining a Caring Citizens' Congress puts you into a community of practice, a think-and-do media group focused on building an empathy surplus in your personal spheres of influence.
+Joining a Caring Citizens' Congress puts you into a community of practice focused on building an empathy surplus in your personal spheres of influence.
 Each step of the credentials process is mentored by one of our delegates to underscore the importance of collaboration.
 The steps are not necessarily in order.

 Once a caring citizen has completed the credentials path to membership, s/he is inducted into the Caring Citizens' Congress and receives the following documents for their study.